weaveworks/eks-appmesh-profile/docs/test/README.md

 EOF
 ```

-Add the canary patch to kustomization:
+Add the canary patch to the kustomization:

 ```sh
 cat <<EOF > kustomization.yaml